bdarosz/Hometask/README.md

 I created tests for petstore.swagger.io but for more practice I used also different websites.

 Tested different sites
-In packages
+Package/Class
-m6objectmapping - class ObjectMappingDemo
+m6objectmapping -  ObjectMappingDemo
-m7httpmethods - class OtherMethodsDemo
+m7httpmethods - OtherMethodsDemo
-m8configuration - all classes
+m8configuration - *

 Logger used in m5body _4DefaultParserDemo